-But because an LLC’s owner is not a matter of public record in most states, LLCs often present a challenge to commercial real estate brokers and appraisers looking to contact a building’s owner.
+But because an LLC’s owner is not a matter of public record in most states, LLCs often present a challenge to commercial real estate professionals looking to contact a building’s owner.
 Below, we’ll take a look at the distinct advantages LLCs present those who form them, the ways in which those advantages can be abused, and why full transparency is essential.

 The LLC Advantage